Properadic coformality of spheres: Pre-Calabi--Yau algebras with vanishing copairing

 whose image is exactly the subdioperad spanned by operations of arity different from $(2;0)$. \end{proposition} \begin{proof} We use the description of $\calV^{(n)!}$ from \cite[Proposition~3.7]{LV22}.
 It has two generators, $\pi$ in arity $(1;2)$ and $\gamma$ in arity $(2;0)$.
 We give the map $i$ by describing it on generators:

 One can check all the necessary relations to see that this gives a map of dioperads.
 As for the injectivity and the characterization of the image of $i$, we can prove both statements by giving a basis of $\calY^{(n)!}$ which maps bijectively to the appropriate subset of a basis of $\calV^{(n)!}$.

 For that, we rely on the planar symmetry that is made apparent by the diagrammatics.
-By definition, the dioperad $\calY^{(n)!}$ is spanned by \emph{directed trees} whose internal vertices all have total arity three, and have as (outgoing; incoming) arity $(1;2),(2;1)$ or $(3;0)$, labeled respectively with $\nu,\omega$ and $\psi$.
+By definition, the dioperad $\calY^{(n)!}$ is spanned by \emph{directed trees} whose internal vertices all have total arity three, and have as arity $(1;2),(2;1)$ or $(3;0)$, labeled respectively with $\nu,\omega$ and $\psi$.
 Every such directed tree can be embedded in the disc, such that all these vertices are in the orientation shown above; to see this, just pick any embedding and for every vertex oriented incorrectly we exchange the two branches of the tree coming out of it, putting it in the desired orientation.
-Thus, for each such directed tree of arity $(\ell;N)$, we can read the inputs and outputs from around the disc, giving uniquely a sequence
+Thus, for each such directed tree of arity $(\ell;N)$, we can read the inputs and outputs around the disc, uniquely giving a sequence

 where $N = k_1 + \dots +k_\ell$.
 Here $\sigma$ is the permutation giving the ordering of outputs around the boundary circle and $\tau$ is the permutation of $N$ giving the ordering of inputs; there are $k_j$ inputs in between the $j$th output $j$ and the $(j+1)$th output.

 We note now that the relations of the dioperad $\calY^{(n)!}$ say exactly that, up to sign, every such directed tree with fixed sequence $S$ gets identified; this is because every directed tree with trivalent internal vertices can be transformed into any other such directed tree by homotoping through tetravalent vertices, and the relations say exactly that these moves act by a sign.
 Therefore $\calY^{(n)!}$ has one basis element for each sequence $S$; for each basis element we can find a tree that is in standard shape, analogous to the shape given in \cite[Equation~26]{LV22}.
 We deduce that $i$ gives an identification between this basis and the subset of that basis for $(\calV_{(n)})^!$ that is missing exactly the arity $(2;0)$ element. \end{proof}

 \begin{remark} We note that the map $i$ is a map of dioperads, but not of \emph{quadratic dioperads}, in the sense that it does not come from a map of the generators for which the relations are quadratic.
 Thus it cannot be carried through quadratic duality; there is no map $\calV^{(n)} \to \calY^{(n)}$ which corresponds to it, which is obvious since any such map would kill the copairing in $\calV^{(n)}$ and therefore factor through the associative operad. \end{remark}